benjamin-maynard/Pi-Camera-in-a-box/README.md

 Note: This project relies on FFMpeg and Nginx being compiled from source.
 This can take a LONG time on the Raspberry Pi due to the limited resources.
 Consequently, I have compiled images which are stored on the Docker Hub.
 If you do not wish to use these pre-baked Docker Images, replace **docker-compose pull** below with **docker-compose build**.

 ### Pre-Requisites
 1. Vanilla Raspberry Pi running Raspian Stretch Light.
 Needs to be connected to the network, with SSH access enabled (see https://www.raspberrypi.org/forums/viewtopic.php?t=191252).
 2. Raspberry Pi Camera Module connected and enabled through raspi-config.

+# Recommendations
+1. Make sure you have performed basic security hardening on your Pi (default password, SSH keys, etc)
+2. This project does not currently implement HTTPS.
+If you are accessing externally, perform either over VPN or a Reverse Proxy with SSL enabled.

 ### Installation Instructions - Quickest Way
     ## Upgrade System